-This was meant to be (and hopefully still will be) a post about inspiring and being inspired; inspired to travel, inspired to write, inspired to create and image-seek, inspired to follow dreams, inspired to discover what we love and then spend time doing it.
-(Which is ultimately what I hope that this blog will do for others, one way or another).
+When I sat down to write this post, it was meant to be about inspiring and being inspired: Inspired to travel, inspired to write, inspired to create and seek images, inspired to follow dreams, inspired to discover what we love and then spend time doing it, which is ultimately what I hope that this entire blog will do for others, in some way or another.

-But this post has also morphed into a post about Facebook.
+But this post has also morphed into an article about Facebook.

-Then a couple of years ago, I began to have a purely “hate” relationship with Facebook.
 This was because I saw Facebook as a downer, a mirror for all the things I perceived weren’t right about my life, all the things I perceived weren’t right about me.
 (Midlife crisis?)
-I would look at the “endless” stream of photos and posts from my Facebook friends of and about their spouses and kids and proverbial white picket fences, and wonder why my life had turned out so differently than I had wanted or expected it to, so differently than everyone else’s.
+I would look at the “endless” stream of photos and posts from my Facebook friends of and about their spouses and kids and proverbial white picket fences, and wonder why my life had turned out so different than I had wanted or expected it to, so different than “everyone” else’s.

 I even made the decision to deactivate my Facebook account for 90 days, with the idea of either “resetting” my unhealthy relationship with the behemoth social network, or getting over it and deleting my account for good.

 Ultimately, at the end of the self-imposed “no contact” period, when I reactivated my account, I discovered that my perspective had shifted.
-I could finally appreciate Facebook as a phenomenal tool for, amongst other things, communication, education, news gathering, and what’s more, inspiration.
+I could finally appreciate Facebook as a phenomenal tool for communication, education, news gathering, and what’s more, inspiration.

-So here’s an example of how Facebook works in my life these days, which brings us full circle back to being inspired:
+Here’s an example of how Facebook works in my life these days, which brings us full circle back to being inspired…

-First thing this morning after getting up (although not before lounging around in bed cuddling with the cat for awhile), I click the Facebook logo on my browser toolbar.
+After lounging around in bed cuddling with the cat for awhile this morning, I click the Facebook logo on my browser toolbar.
 The newsfeed opens.
 My attention is immediately caught by a photo of a bright red “Do Not Disturb” sign on a doorknob with the heading, “My (Seemingly) Impossible Camino Packing List.”
 Already I’m hooked.
 Packing list?
 Seemingly impossible?
 What could be more enticing?

 My eyes wander down to the photo caption, which reads, “The things you own end up owning you.
 It’s only after we’ve lost everything that we’re free to do anything. ~Chuck Palahniuk”

 How can I NOT click on this link…immediately?
-So I do and navigate to the latest blog post by a new Facebook friend, Camino Nev (whom I actually encountered via the blog world the very first day I researched the Camino, back in January).
+So I do, and navigate to the latest blog post by a new Facebook friend, Camino Nev, whom I encountered via the blog world the very first day I researched the Camino, back in January.
 His latest post is about packing for a 756 kilometer walk from Phnom Penh to Bangkok.

 I’m engaged at the first sentence and belly laughing by the fifth: